cleanflight/cleanflight/docs/capstone2019/meeting_notes.md

 5. Begin looking into Makefile (what is does/ how it works).

 ### Next meeting: Monday, 01/13/2020 6:00pm - PSU: Circuits Lounge

+## 01/17/2020
+### Overview:
+The main objective of the meeting was to discuss the proposal for the Kit, talk about our findings from the makefile and documentation in the cleanflight repo and RISC-V.

+### To Do:
+- Niko: PDS
+- Bliss: Send Email Michal and Roy, explore HiFive board
+- Eric: Trello vs Git- which to use for the project management, Makefile research
+- Ruben: IMU and porting drivers research

+### Done:
+- Makefile research mapping
+- Kit research and communication with Galois
+- Risc-V tools

+### Deliverables:
+- PDS draft until Friday 01/24/

+### Goals:
+- Each team member needs to build cleanflight on their machine
+- Continue exploring the repo

+### Sustains:
+- Keep meeting Monday and Friday at 6pm
+- Pair and meet to tackle more challenging parts when schedule permits, outside regular meeting times